pretix/pretix-docs/docs/contributing-to-the-docs/mkdocs.md

 If you do **not** have access to these accounts or events, edit your screenshots with the top and sidebar of already existing screenshots.

-If you are adding the screenshot to help the user with navigating the website, that is, you just want them to know they are on the right page, do **not** use highlighting.
+If you are adding the screenshot to help the user with navigating the website, that is, you want them to know they are on the right page, do **not** use highlighting.
 If you want to tell the user to interact with one specific element on the page, highlight that element.
 Use the color OrangeRed #FF4500 (255, 69, 0) for highlighting.
 Use the Fontawesome-3 arrow symbols and boxes with a width of [0.5em](https://en.wikipedia.org/wiki/Em_(typography)).